webdataset/webdataset/FAQ.md

 Issue #303

-Q: Why does the total number of steps in an epoch change when using `num_workers
-> 0` in DDP training with WebDataset, and how can it be fixed?
+Q: Why does the total number of steps per epoch change when using `num_workers > 0` in DDP training with WebDataset?

-A: When using `num_workers > 0` in DDP training with WebDataset, the total number of steps in an epoch can be incorrect due to how the dataset is partitioned and shuffled across workers.
-To fix this, you should remove the `with_epoch` from the WebDataset and apply it to the WebLoader instead.
+A: When using `num_workers > 0` in DDP training with WebDataset, the total number of steps per epoch can change due to how the dataset is partitioned and shuffled across multiple workers.
+To address this, you should remove the `with_epoch` from the WebDataset and apply it to the WebLoader instead.
-Additionally, you can add cross-worker shuffling to ensure proper data distribution.
+Additionally, consider adding cross-worker shuffling to ensure proper data distribution.

 ```python